 Some cities have already incorporated standards and requirements for microtrenching into their public works codes.
-Los Angeles County, for example, is known for its well-established microtrenching code, which is mostly applicable to commercial network implementation referenced as one of the most clearly defined microtrenching policies.
+Los Angeles County, for example, is known for its well-established microtrenching code, which is mostly applicable to commercial network implementation in urban environments.
+This code is often referenced as one of the most clearly defined microtrenching policies.
 Updates to the code in 2019 refined the initial requirements, lowering the barriers to fiber installation by means of shallow trenching.
 Many local jurisdictions, however, have no prior experience with microtrenching.
 Consequently, their public works codes do not include special provisions for this type of fiber construction.